Something for the Boys: Productions

-Out of town tryouts began on December 18, 1942 at the Shubert Theatre, Boston, Massachusetts.
+Out-of-town tryouts began on December 18, 1942, at the Shubert Theatre in Boston, Massachusetts.

-The musical opened on Broadway at the Alvin Theatre on January 7, 1943 and closed on January 8, 1944 after 422 performances.
+The musical opened on Broadway at the Alvin Theatre on January 7, 1943, and closed on January 8, 1944, after 422 performances.
 It starred Ethel Merman (Blossom Hart), Bill Johnson (Rocky Fulton), Betty Garrett (Mary-Frances), Paula Laurence (Chiquita Hart), and Allen Jenkins (Harry Hart).
-The director was Hassard Short, choreographer Jack Cole, costumes were by Billy Livingston and the set design was by Howard Bay.
-A national tour starred Joan Blondell who would go on to marry producer Mike Todd.
+The director was Hassard Short, choreography was by Jack Cole, costumes were by Billy Livingston, and the set design was by Howard Bay.
+A national tour starred Joan Blondell, who went on to marry producer Mike Todd.

 The musical premiered in the West End at the Coliseum Theatre on March 30, 1944 and closed on May 20, 1944.
 It starred Evelyn Dall (Blossom), Daphne Barker (Chiquita), Bobby Wright (Harry), Leigh Stafford (Rocky) and Jack Billings (Laddie).

-The most recent production of the show was by Grace College in Winona Lake, Indiana in May 2013 on the Rodeheaver Auditorium stage.
+The most recent production of the show was by Grace College in Winona Lake, Indiana, in May 2013 on the Rodeheaver Auditorium stage.

-Director Michael Yocum was able to find almost all of the original orchestrations making this one of the first productions in decades to feature the original score.
+Director Michael Yocum was able to find almost all of the original orchestrations, making this one of the first productions in decades to feature the original score.

 Plot

 Three cousins inherit a Texas ranch that is next to a military base.
-Blossom Hart is a worker in the war department, Chiquita Hart is a night club dancer/singer, and Harry Hart is a carnival pitchman.
-Although none of the cousins know each other, they join together to convert the ranch into a boarding house for soldiers' wives.
-However, Lieutenant Colonel Grubbs thinks the activities at the house are suspicious and he tries to close it down.
-Meanwhile, Blossom and Rocky Fulton, a bandleader in the Army band, begin a romance, much to the displeasure of his fiance, Melanie.
+Blossom Hart is a worker in the war department, Chiquita Hart is a nightclub dancer/singer, and Harry Hart is a carnival pitchman.
+Although none of the cousins knows each other, they join together to convert the ranch into a boarding house for soldiers' wives.
+However, Lieutenant Colonel Grubbs thinks the activities at the house are suspicious, and he tries to close it down.
+Meanwhile, Blossom and Rocky Fulton, a bandleader in the Army band, begin a romance, much to the displeasure of his fiancée, Melanie.

 Recordings

-In 1985, the Original Cast Recording was released on the AEI Records label derived from long lost transcriptions made for shortwave radio transmission.
+In 1985, the original cast recording was released on the AEI Records label, derived from long-lost transcriptions made for shortwave radio transmission.

 A version of the title song was recorded by Ethel Merman for her Ethel Merman Disco Album in 1979.

 PS Classics released a complete recording in December 2018, using the original orchestrations.
 The cast included Elizabeth Stanley (Blossom Hart), Danny Burstein (Harry Hart), Andréa Burns (Chiquita Hart), Edward Hibbert, Sara Jean Ford, and Philip Chaffin (Rocky Fulton).